 If you have three to six programs to integrate and none of those programs are giving you exactly what your team needs to drive more business, then you may have outgrown your software.
 If this sounds like where your company is, then you need to re-evaluate your company’s needs.

-Define redundant work, quantify costs and look at how long it will take your company to recoup the investment for a new integrated software package.
+First, define redundant work, quantify costs and look at how long it will take your company to recoup the investment for a new integrated software package.
+The calculation to quantify your costs looks something like this: for each manual task you are hoping to eliminate, that that person’s hourly rate plus 30% for fringes.

 If this sounds like you, we should chat.
 Please email me at email@example.com and let’s set up at time that works for you!